ThieresTMS/potion2/README.txt

 (option '--create_conf') and the 'potion_config' file, which you must edit for POTION to find the third-party software in your machine.

-  examples - contains the two example datasets (TRYP and MYC) used to validate POTION.
+  examples - contains the tree example datasets (TRYP, MYC and YEAST) used to validate POTION.
 Use them to validate your POTION installation.
 For each dataset, we provide the homology relationship data, sequence data and POTION configuration files to reproduce the results described in our article.